 (An Attempt at) Financial Permaculture Zones:

-In permaculture zones are used by designers to efficiently map a property dividing a property into six zones, from zero to five.
+In permaculture zones are used by designers to efficiently map a property dividing a property into five zones, from one to five.
 Zone 1 is the central zone and all other zones are determined based on their distance from this zone.
 Decisions about in which zone to place an element are made based on how often we need to use that element and how often we need to service it.
 That way the things used most often, and the things we have to pay the most attention to, are placed closest to the central point in the design.
 Things used less often that don’t require as much attention are placed farther away in the design.

 I’m not sure the zone criteria I outlined above directly correlate for my creation of a financial permaculture zone map, but I took a stab at one anyway.
 I would love for others familiar with financial permaculture to make suggestions for improving upon this.

 More on Financial Independence & Permaculture in Part 3

 Financial permaculture mimics and learns from ecosystems and is practiced through eco-social enterprises, ecosystem investing, and regenerative finance.
 Be sure to check out part 3 of this series in which I share examples of how my boyfriend and I are implementing all of this in our own lives.

 I imagine there are many more ways that financial permaculture makes financial independence more meaningful and resilient than those I covered here.
 Please share your thoughts in the comments section below…